G-Core/product-documentation/documentation/waap/getting-started/configure-waap-for-a-domain.md

 To achieve the desired WAAP behavior, we recommend that you navigate through your website as both a user and administrator.

-Navigating the website will generate entries in the **Requests** table.
-You can use this information to determine if you need to create <a href="https://gcore.com/docs/waap/ip-security/allow-and-block-ip-addresses" target="_blank">IP allowlist rules</a> or custom WAAP rules for some requests and let them access your website’s content.
+Navigating the website will generate entries in the <a href="https://gcore.com/docs/waap/analytics#requests-table" target="_blank">Requests</a> table.
+You can use this information to determine if you need to create <a href="https://gcore.com/docs/waap/ip-security/allow-and-block-ip-addresses" target="_blank">Firewall rules</a> or <a href="https://gcore.com/docs/waap/waap-rules/custom-rules" target="_blank">custom WAAP rules</a> for some requests and let them access your website’s content.

 Specifically, review requests that relate to: